Upward Arrow Icon - Navigation

 For Example: Baggu

-Baggu scaled by blending retail partnerships with a strong DTC store, making their products available in both trendy boutiques and big-box retailers.
+Baggu took off by combining retail partnerships with a very strong DTC store.
+Customers could find their products at trendy boutiques and big-box retailers as well.

 11. KPIs and Metrics to Track

-Tech startups need to track specific growth metrics like DAUs (Daily Active Users), MRR (Monthly Recurring Revenue), LTV (Lifetime Value), and CAC (Customer Acquisition Cost).
-These KPIs, including unit economics, will guide strategic decisions and allow for continuous optimization of the GTM strategy.
+Tech startups have to measure growth by tracking specific metrics like DAUs (Daily active users), MRR (Monthly recurring revenue), LTV (Lifetime value), and CAC (Customer acquisition cost).
+These KPIs, along with unit economics, will help in making strategic decisions and ensuring constant refinement of the GTM strategy.

 How to Create a Powerful GTM Slide Pitch Deck